"Her stories radiate with the quiet beauty of everyday life ... None of these stories are formulaic.

 Stories included in this collection:

-Humber Literary Review Emerging Writers Fiction Contest (3rd place)
+Humber Literary Review Emerging Writers Fiction Contest: 3RD PLACE (Bodies)

 CONTEST JUDGES